-Nobody will come up and say “that 2-hour lecture with a presentation of 20 slides was so much fun.”
+Nobody will say, “that 2-hour lecture with a presentation of 20 slides was so much fun.”

-Lectures that are in-person or online, can be tedious and sometimes monotonous.
-The worst that can come out of enrolling in a course without due diligence is that you would waste your time, money, not learn anything or upgrade your skills in any way.
+Lectures that are in-person or online can be tedious and sometimes monotonous.
+The worst that can come out of enrolling in a course without due diligence is that you would waste your time and money, not learn anything or upgrade your skills in any way.

-So, ensure that the course you're signing up, not only covers all the topics you are interested in but also teaches you engagingly and interactively.
+So, ensure that the course you're signing up for covers all the topics you are interested in and teaches you engagingly and interactively.

 Here’s an example of a course that you should be looking for